lightyeare/chadpeters.dev/src/data/blog-posts/aspnetcore-logger-messages.md

 It helped me to see this for myself in Log Analytics.
 If you've never seen this before either, hopefully it helped you too.

 If you want to see the source code for the sample app visit the [GitHub repo](https://github.com/lightyeare/AppInsightsLogging).

-_This post was originally published on the [RIMdev Blog](https://rimdev.io/aspnetcore-logger-messages)_